dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Managed-Services.markdown

 - Yearly sales conferences at exotic locales with Beyonce headlining?
 Depends on the numbers!

 Make no mistake and have no doubt, at the end of the day
-- Working for a publicly held company requires one thing, and one thing only--make your number/kpi/quota--every quarter
+- Working for a publicly held company requires one thing only, **make your number/kpi/quota--every quarter**
-- Consulting for a publicly held company has two requirements, your project is on-time and at/under budget
+- Consulting for a publicly held company has two requirements, **your project is on-time and at/under budget**

 ## In progess, more to follow ##